What's Going On at Mauna Kea? A Visitors Guide to TMT

 The major overarching concern that looms over all of this is the status of Native Hawaiians as a people today, and how they’ve been treated since the overthrow of Queen Liliu‘okalani by a small group of influential businessmen and politicians.
 Since that moment in 1893, Hawaiian culture and representation have been on the wane.
 At various times, hula and the Hawaiian language were banned, and other native practices struggled to survive across generations.
 Simultaneously, the influence of the Hawaiian people was all but erased as they lost control over their lands, their customs, and their self-determination.

-So when native Hawaiians say they are fighting to protect Mauna Kea, their fight actually is a far larger and deeper one.
+So when protectors say they are fighting to protect Mauna Kea, their view is that the fight is actually a far larger and deeper one.
 It’s not a call to kick out everyone who isn’t Hawaiian.
 It’s a fight for their voice, for their islands.
 It’s a struggle to again have a say in how these islands, their home, are governed.

 On the other hand, there is a legal trail that seems to argue in favor of building TMT, that the process has deemed that they are in the right, and should be allowed to proceed.
 And this may very well be the case.
 Other potential benefits include the jobs that will be created during construction and with the staffing of the completed observatory, not to mention the possible economic benefits that this workforce would bring to nearby communities.
 There would certainly be immeasurable benefits to educational institutions and the greater realm of science and knowledge.
 Indeed, the University of Hawai‘i, who is at the forefront of the TMT project, has a long history of pioneering scientific achievements, from astronomical discoveries to medical breakthroughs.
 So the benefits of science and their role locally cannot be denied.

 As of this writing, the standoff is in its third week, and we still have no idea how things will turn out. either way One thing that is clear is that for the most part, the scene at Mauna Kea and at other demonstrations throughout the state has been peaceful.
-There are no acts of violence, no harassment by or towards any group.
-It’s been a civil and respectful affair.
+Though there have been allegations of supposed harassment, cyberbullying and/or threats of violence, by and large, this has been a civil and respectful affair.
 So we kindly ask that wherever you land on this debate, whether or not these activities are disrupting your vacation, to please treat TMT supporters and Mauna Kea protectors that you may encounter with respect.
 If there’s one thing this standoff has demonstrated is that even with deep divisions, disputes can be approached with aloha.

 Plan Your Trip